mmcquaidaxway/axway-open-docs/content/en/docs/apim_relnotes/20220228_apimgr_relnotes.md

 ### Upgrade API Gateway Analytics database table schema

 **Note** You must upgrade the schema versions prior to 7.7 February 2022 to 7.7 February 2022 for API Gateway to function correctly.
-It is also strongly advised that a clean new database is used.
+It is also strongly advised that a clean new database is used `dbsetup --reinstall`.

 The `dbsetup` utility always checks the existing version, and modifies only if an update is required.
 For example, to start an interactive upgrade, run this script as follows:

 ```
 Connecting to configuration at : federated: file:///INSTALL_DIR/conf/fed/configs.xml